Rat infestation should never be ignored. Contact with food contaminated by rats can lead to severe diseases.

 An alternative is to use natural rat repellent of which Cayenne pepper falls into.
 I have written on several natural ways to get rid of rats, so do well to check it out.

 Natural rat repellents are non-toxic and organic methods that keep the mouse away from the house asides from using bleach as a repellant, which is quite actually toxic to human health.
+Here is a great one listed on Amazon.

 Here you will learn about the effectiveness of cayenne pepper – and some other natural repellents – to avoid rat infestation from inside the house.